Homo nexus and fractalis | Data Dandy | Kid of the Compost

 [News Media Essay] « Verdir l’IA : un cheval de Troie pour étendre son usage ? », Loup Cellard, Christine Parker, AOC, 01/02/2024. (full version here)

-♦ [Journal Article Submitted] « Beyond AI as an environmental pharmakon: Principles for reopening the problem-space of machine learning’s carbon footprint », Loup Cellard, Christine Parker, Fiona Haines.
+♦ [Journal Article in Review] « Beyond AI as an environmental pharmakon: Principles for reopening the problem-space of machine learning’s carbon footprint », Loup Cellard, Christine Parker, Fiona Haines.
 Submitted to Environment and Planning E

 ♦ [Short paper] “Generative AI environmental impacts”, Dr Loup Cellard & Prof Christine Parker, as part of Beyond ChatGPT: a multidisciplinary workshop on Generative AI and foundation models, 10/05/2023, QUT, Brisbane.